huggingface/optimum-amd/examples/quantization/brevitas/README.md

 python quantize_llm.py --help
 ```

 Most options can be applied independently.
-For optimal results, we suggest using the `--activations-equalization layerwise --apply-gtpq`, but GPTQ may take a long time, depending on your available hardware.
+For optimal results, we suggest using the `--activations-equalization layerwise --apply-gptq`, but GPTQ may take a long time, depending on your available hardware.

 ## RAM offloading